 When eating at any street stall you usually get to meet and order directly from the chef.
 They also serve your food and clean up after you.
 The physical closeness of street food diners to the kitchen and cook initiates a sense of familiarity, closeness and heartfelt appreciation.
 To meet the person who traded their time to deliver your meal is a humbling experience and immediately removes any social barriers.
 This simple and important relationship initiation is impossible to replicate in a restaurant setting.

-Most iconic Vietnamese street dishes have no set recipe yet the ‘yin and yang’ balance of flavours and traits is important to maintain.
+Most iconic Vietnamese street dishes have no set recipe yet the ‘yin and yang’ balance of flavors and traits is important to maintain.
 This is the cook’s responsibility.
 However, once the dish is delivered to the table the customer can then take over.
-When eating noodle soups, for example, a tray of cilantro, mint, thai basil, fresh lime and chilli, and hoisin and chilli sauces are set on the table.
+When eating noodle soups, for example, a tray of cilantro, mint, Thai basil, fresh lime and chili, and hoisin and chili sauces are set on the table.
 The diner will then alter this balance to suit their own tastes.
 Everyone has a slightly different preference in what they add or avoid.
 This process is very accepting of individuality, even if the customer totally messes up the harmony of the dish.
 In this regard, eating street food in Vietnam is inherently democratic and reveals an aspect to Vietnamese society where the acceptance of individual preference is paramount.

 Is Vietnamese Street Food For the Poor?